mikejoh/gk/PCA/README.md

 `{__name__=~"job:.*"}` matches all metrics that have a name starting with `job:`.

-Range vector selectors literals work like instant vector literals except that they select a range of samples back from the current instant.
+Range vector selector literals work like instant vector literals except that they select a range of samples back from the current instant.

-`http_requests_total{job="prometheus"}[5m]`, in this example, we select all the values recorded less than 5m ago all time series that have the metric name and job label set.
+`http_requests_total{job="prometheus"}[5m]`, in this example, we select all the values recorded less than 5m ago for all time series that have the metric name and job label set.

 The `offset` modifier allows changing the time offset for individual instant and range vectors in a query.